bgord/knowledge/concepts.md

 1. Click submit buttons in your tests instead of artificially submitting forms (e.g `.submitForm("formName")`).
 It helps when e.g a submit button doesn't have `type="submit"` and clicking it won't submit a form.

 ---

+**Comments about making scripts executable**

+If you use git, there's no need to add comments about making scripts executable.
+Git remembers fs permissions.

+---